 Cliff is an online marketer and freelance writer.
 He is passionate about health, sports, and travel.

 Do you have a red patch of itchy, dry skin?
-Well, so do 15 million other people in the United States.
+So do 15 million other people in the United States.
 You may be suffering from eczema, a term used to refer to a range of skin conditions that causes inflammation and itchiness of the skin.

 The most common type of eczema is atopic dermatitis, which affects infants and children under the age of two.
 This doesn’t mean that adults don't suffer from this condition, though.
 Flare-ups can occur due to allergic reactions and exposure to elements that can irritate the skin.